BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Notes
 ~~~~~

-    We only created this Endpoint EC2
+    We only created this Endpoint on EC2
     We used the **'--no-private-dns-enabled'** option, so we will have to use the public 'DnsName' identified in the output above.

 DNS Name